 - Kicking, punching or pushing a police officer to stop them arresting you or someone you know;

-There are circumstances in which an offence under this section can be made out even if the officer was not on duty at the time.
-These are:
+There are also circumstances where an offence under this section can be committed even if the officer was not on duty at the time.
+These circumstances are:

 - If the assault occurred because that person is a police officer.